Team Services (Hosted XML) | TFS 2017 | TFS 2015 | TFS 2013

 Import and export WIT definition files (On-premises XML)

 If you use the Hosted XML process model, you need to import and export the process template used by your team project.
-For details, see Customize the work item tracking web form.
+For details, see Customize the work tracking web form.

 If you don't have administration permissions for your team project, get them.